dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/attached-properties-overview.md

 ---
 # Attached Properties Overview

 An attached property is a concept defined by XAML.
 An attached property is intended to be used as a type of global property that is settable on any dependency object.
-In [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)], attached properties are typically defined as a specialized form of dependency property that does not have the conventional property "wrapper".
+In Windows Presentation Foundation (WPF), attached properties are typically defined as a specialized form of dependency property that does not have the conventional property "wrapper".

 ## Prerequisites <a name="prerequisites"></a>

-This article assumes that you understand dependency properties from the perspective of a consumer of existing dependency properties on [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] classes, and have read the [Dependency Properties Overview](dependency-properties-overview.md).
+This article assumes that you understand dependency properties from the perspective of a consumer of existing dependency properties on Windows Presentation Foundation (WPF) classes, and have read the [Dependency Properties Overview](dependency-properties-overview.md).
 To follow the examples in this article, you should also understand XAML and know how to write WPF applications.

 ## Why Use Attached Properties <a name="attached_properties_usage"></a>